SABS-R3/software-engineering-day1/_episodes/03-ide-notebook.md

 > However, if we constantly re-evaluate the second cell, the number will continue to increment.
 So it's important to remember that if you move your cursor around in the notebook and change things, it doesn't always run top to bottom.
 {: .callout}

+> ## Mystery Functions in Notebooks
+>
+> Is there any easy way to find out what functions NumPy has and how to use them?
+> If you are working in a Jupyter Notebook, you can.
+> If you type the name of something followed by a dot, then you can use tab completion
+> (e.g. type `numpy.` and then press tab)
+> to see a list of all functions and attributes that you can use.
+After selecting one, you
+> can also add a question mark (e.g. `numpy.cumprod?`), and IPython will return an
+> explanation of the method!
+This is the same as doing `help(numpy.cumprod)`.
+{: .callout}

 ## Saving and Reloading a Notebook

 We can also save the state of a notebook and reload it later.
 First, let's give our notebook a name. select the `.ipynb` title at the top of the notebook and enter a filename ending in `.ipynb`, e.g. `Inflammation.ipynb`.

-If you select `File` > `Save as...`, leave the directory option blank, then select `Save`, the notebook will be saved
+If you select `File` > `Save as...`, leave the directory option blank, then select `Save`, the notebook will be saved in the directory where you started the Jupyter notebook.

 ## Exporting a Notebook to Another Format